-Draft legislation has been published on a new type of capital allowance, the Structures and Buildings Allowance.
-This allowance is available on new non-residential structures and buildings.
-Relief will be provided on eligible construction costs incurred on or after 29 October 2018, at an annual rate of 2%, on a straight-line basis.
+The Structures and Buildings Allowance is available on new, or the renovation of old, non-residential structures and buildings.
+Relief will be provided on eligible construction costs incurred on or after 29 October 2018, at an annual rate of 2% increasing to a rate of 3% from 1 April 2020 for corporation tax and 6 April 2020 for income tax on a straight-line basis.